Carry On Doctor: Plot

-Summoned to a hearing the hospital governor, Kilmore attempts to reveal the truth, but Tinkle and Matron deny the accusation, revealing that May has since been made to leave and that Clarke, who knew what happened on the roof.
-With his reputation in ruins, Kilmore decides to resign, prompting Clark to reveal what happened to the male patients.
+Summoned to a hearing with the hospital governor, Kilmore attempts to reveal the truth, but Tinkle and Matron deny the accusation, revealing that May has since been made to leave.
+Nurse Clarke knows what really happened on the roof.
+With his reputation in ruins, Kilmore decides to resign, prompting Clarke to tell the male patients what she knows.
 Roper, disgusted with what was done to Kilmore, arranges for the whole ward to seek revenge on Tinkle and Matron, with Biddle asking Mavis for the help of the women patients.
 Conducting a nocturnal mutiny, the patients swiftly subdue Sister Hoggett, preventing her from alerting the orderlies.
-The group then bring along Bigger, who, believing he is dying and had recently married Chloe - unaware that he misheard Tinkle conversing about him with his assistant - and proceed to capture Tinkle and Matron.
-While the woman force a confession from Matron by making her endure a blanket bath, the men force Tinkle to confess after threatening him with an enema, after several other methods fail to work.
+The group bring along Bigger who, after mishearing Tinkle's conversation with his assistant, believes he is dying.
+This has prompted him to marry Chloe.
+The gang capture Tinkle and Matron.
+While the women force a confession from Matron by making her endure a blanket bath, the men force Tinkle to confess after threatening him with an enema, after several other methods fail to work.

 The next day, Dr Kilmore is appointed the new hospital registrar while Tinkle is reduced to a simple doctor.
-Mr Barron, now fully recovered and cured, leaves with his wife and their child she had recently had.
-Meanwhile, Bigger prepares to leave hospital with Chloe, but resents the bickering he must endure and the fact he must give him his work as a faith healer.
-On the way out, Bigger deliberately falls on the steps and injures his back again, where, while being brought back inside the hospital, he breaks the fourth wall to inform the audience he hopes it will be for a long time.
+Mr Barron, now fully recovered and cured, leaves with his wife and their new baby.
+Meanwhile, Bigger prepares to leave the hospital with Chloe, but resents the bickering he must endure and the fact that he must give up his work as a faith healer.
+On the way out, Bigger deliberately falls on the steps and injures his back again.
+As he is being brought back inside the hospital, he breaks the fourth wall to inform the audience he hopes he will be staying for a long time.